-Due to COVID-19 safe distancing measures, our employees are continuing to telecommute till further notice, save for certain essential activities.
+Due to COVID-19 safe management measures, our employees are continuing to telecommute till further notice, with a skeletal team in the office.

 Criminal Legal Aid Scheme (CLAS) - Essential and urgent CLAS applications can now be processed in person, subject to a prior appointment being made.
 Other CLAS applications will be processed online.
 Please contact us at 6534 1564 or firstname.lastname@example.org for further details.